Grid Autosport: Release

-Updates & downloadable content
+Updates and downloadable content

 The game received downloadable content packs until November 2014, usually once in every two weeks.
 The majority of these can be broken down into two main categories: mini expansions and car packs.
 Codemasters put out three mini expansions for this Grid title.
 Perhaps the most eagerly anticipated one of these was the Touring Legends Pack as it featured two new real-world circuits – Donington Park and Silverstone, five classic BTCC touring cars from the mid-1990s and new single player championships (outside Career mode).
 Another mini expansion, called Sprint Pack, introduced the Sprint race type to the game, besides featuring four fictional point-to-point tracks and more extra championships.
 The third one, the Drag Pack, introduced the Drag race type, three drag cars and nine single player championships.

 Car packs, of which there were three as well, included the Best of British Pack, which contained three British-originated vehicles, e. g. the McLaren F1 GTR, the Coupé Style Pack, that offered four new coupés, such as the Hyundai Genesis Coupé, and a Road & Track Pack, which added two road-going cars and two racing cars to the game.
 There has been a number of additional DLC available to the game.
 For example, a Season Pass was created with which the player practically subscribed to the above six packs at a discount rate.
 A High Res Texture Pack boosted game textures up to 4K resolution and was made available to download with the base game at the launch for free.
 A Premium Garage Pack was also released, adding five additional garage spots for online play, and the Black Edition content was later sold as a standalone DLC pack as well.
 Additionally, a free Demoman Derby DLC was released exclusively on PC, which includes two skins from Team Fortress 2, and consisting a different environment and billboards which are also based on Team Fortress 2.

 The studio released Boost Pack, a small piece of code to boost career and online XP progression, for the same price as the car packs.
 Controversy followed as Codemasters Community Manager Ben Walke commented the reason behind the already criticised move was simply that "it sells".
 Continued patch support of the game saw the developer team repeatedly addressing various emerging save game corruption issues, online playlist issues, etc. They enabled the Time Trial race type (which was missing from the base game due to prolonged technical difficulties), added Oculus Rift support and a virtual rear-view mirror (although, in the case of the latter, only for PC).
+The Nintendo Switch version supports the use of Nintendo Labo Vehicle Kit, where the wheel Toy-Con serves as an alternative control option.